susanpallmann/everyday/README.md

 ## To Do Log

+1. hgfdsdhjk

-1. Probably going to refactor firebase-scripts.js, app.js, and vanilla.js separation to make more sense/better separate concerns
+2. Probably going to refactor firebase-scripts.js, app.js, and vanilla.js separation to make more sense/better separate concerns